 On March 25, 2022, Shengzhou Hengzhong Machinery Co., Ltd. ("Shengzhou"), an affiliate of Cenntro Automotive Corporation, filed a demand for arbitration against Tropos Technologies, Inc. with the American Arbitration Association ("AAA"), asserting claims for breach of contract and unjust enrichment.
 Shengzhou is seeking payment of \$1,126,640 (exclusive of interest, costs, and attorneys' fees) for outstanding invoices owed by Tropos Technologies, Inc. to Shengzhou.
-As of the date of, Tropos Technologies, Inc. has not yet formally responded to the demand.
+As of the date of this report, Tropos Technologies, Inc. has not yet formally responded to the demand.
 On February 16, 2023, AAA appointed an arbitrator and both parties are waiting for further proceedings under the arbitration process.
 On April 25, 2023, Tropos Technologies, Inc. filed a motion to dismiss the arbitration demand.
-On May 23, 2023, Shengzhou Machinery filed a response in opposition to the motion to dismiss the arbitrator issued his opinion and order denying Tropos' Motion to dismiss.
+On May 23, 2023, Shengzhou Machinery filed a response in opposition to the motion to dismiss the arbitration demand.
+On January 29, 2024, the arbitrator issued his opinion and order denying Tropos' Motion to dismiss.
+Shengzhou requested motion to dismiss the arbitration without prejudice against Tropos, which was granted by arbitrator on August 26, 2024.